 Salesmate itself offers email sequence feature for better sales enhancement.
 Sales associates can schedule follow-up emails and stay connected with their prospects, which in return increases sales potential.

-By using automated emails, marketers can increase customer engagement and ensure that the right information is delivered to the users.
+By using email automation CRM, marketers can send bulk emails to their leads and increase customer engagement to ensure that the right information is delivered to the users.
 Let’s learn some email marketing statistics about automated emails.